lgmorand/workshop-aca/_entries/02-04 createrevision.md

 ![Revision soluce](/media/lab1/revisionmode.png)
 {% endcollapsible %}

 Let's create and deploy a new version of the Hello World application with a different layout.
 To do so, you will have to deploy a new container within our application, meaning that we're doing a revision-scope change.
 This new version of our application can be found on docker hub `mavilleg/acarevision-helloworld:acarevision-hellowold`. (yes, there is a typo)

-Once this new revision is provisionned we will configure an even split of the traffic between the two revisions applied by assigning percentage values.
+Once this new revision is provisionned, we will configure an even split of the traffic between the two revisions applied by assigning percentage values.
 You can decide how to balance traffic among different revisions.
 Traffic splitting rules are assigned by setting weights to different revisions.

 {% collapsible %}